Woolverine94/biniou/README.md

 ***<p align=left>OR</p>***
   - **Download and execute**  : [install_win.cmd](https://raw.githubusercontent.com/Woolverine94/biniou/main/install_win.cmd) *(right-click on the link and select "Save Target/Link as ..." to download)*<br/>

 All the installation is automated, but Windows UAC will ask you confirmation for each software installed during the "prerequisites" phase.
-You can avoid this by running the choosen installer as administrator.
+You can avoid this by running the chosen installer as administrator.

+⚠️ Since commit [8d2537b](https://github.com/Woolverine94/biniou/commit/8d2537b2de823e522602174ca23ab40e94b6c4d2) Windows users can now define a custom path for biniou directory, when installing with `install_win.cmd` ⚠️

+Proceed as follow :
+  - Download and edit install_win.cmd
+  - Modify `set DEFAULT_BINIOU_DIR="%userprofile%"` to `set DEFAULT_BINIOU_DIR="E:\datas\somedir"` (for example)
+  - Only use absolute path (e.g.: `E:\datas\somedir` and not `.\datas\somedir`)
+  - Don't had a trailing slash (e.g.: `E:\datas\somedir` and not `E:\datas\somedir\` )
+  - Don't add a "biniou" suffix to your path (e.g.: `E:\datas\somedir\biniou`), as the biniou directory will be created by the git clone command
+  - Save and launch install_win.cmd

 ### macOS Homebrew install